PanchamiH/my-web/docs/coursera/jupyter_notes.md

 # Jupyter Notes

-This is the space for my jupyter notes.
+This is the space for Panchu's jupyter notes.